-8.4.7 No outdoor lighting fixtures or devices beyond those originally built into the units shall be allowed except for HOA Board approved security light installations on corner units only.
+8.4.7 Tasteful and appropriate outdoor winter holiday decorating is permitted from Thanksgiving until January 20th only.
+Outdoor decorations for other holidays can be displayed surrounding the specific holiday.
+Decorations should be added and removed in a timely manner but not earlier than seven days before the holiday or more than seven days following the holiday.
+At all other times of the year a seasonal door wreath is permitted.
+The decorations must be in good taste and respectful of others in the community.
+No outdoor lighting fixtures or devices beyond those originally built into the units shall be allowed except for HOA Board approved security light installations on corner units only.
 "Bug" lamps, patio heaters, attached candle sconces and lanterns are not allowed.
-Christmas lighting is allowed from Thanksgiving weekend through the third week of January of the following year.
-Only non-corrosive fasteners may be used to attach light cords to the building and all such fasteners must be removed with the lights.
+Only non-corrosive fasteners may be used to attach holiday light cords to the building and all such fasteners must be removed with the lights.
 Under no circumstances shall any fasteners be attached to or placed in any siding material.
 Repairs to any damages created by this activity shall become the responsibility of the owner.

 8.4.8 Front entryways must be kept clean and clear of storage items.
 Entryway furniture shall be of a design intended for outdoor patio use.
 Entryway furniture shall be limited to two chairs or one bench or one small café style table and chair set.
-None of these items may extend more than 24" from the siding in order to maintain clear access to the front door..
-Furniture shall be finished in neutral colors, black, white, gray, brown or in a natural finish for wood.
+None of these items may extend more than 24" from the siding in order to maintain clear access to the front door.
+Furniture shall be finished in neutral colors, white, gray, brown or in a natural finish for wood.
 The HOA Board of Directors shall have the final authority to determine the acceptability of all furniture items.